jlenon7/pizza-factory/README.md

-# pizza-factory
+# 🏭 Pizza Factory

-🏭 Project developed for college using the Factory Standard
+> Project developed for college using the Factory Standard for a Pizzeria!